For more information, please contact:Admissions Department

 Adult Upgrading Grant

-Through the Ministry of Advanced Education, the Adult Upgrading Grant is available for students taking the Aboriginal Adult Basic Education Program at NEC.
+Through the Ministry of Advanced Education, the Adult Upgrading Grant is available for students taking the Indigenous Adult Basic Education Program at NEC.
 Visit their website for the Policy and Procedures Manual and the Adult Upgrading Grant Application.

 Click here for other Grants and Scholarships available in BC.